MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users.Actions/Invoke-MgInitiateUserManagedDeviceOnDemandProactiveRemediation.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsMkc34FUsersUserIdManageddevicesManageddeviceIdMicrosoftGraphInitiateondemandproactiveremediationPostRequestbodyContentApplicationJsonSchema>`: .
+`BODY <IPathsMkc34FUsersUserIdManageddevicesManageddeviceIdMicrosoftGraphInitiateondemandproactiveremediationPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ScriptPolicyId <String>]`:

+`BODYPARAMETER <IPathsMkc34FUsersUserIdManageddevicesManageddeviceIdMicrosoftGraphInitiateondemandproactiveremediationPostRequestbodyContentApplicationJsonSchema>`: .
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[ScriptPolicyId <String>]`:

-INPUTOBJECT `<IUsersActionsIdentity>`: Identity Parameter
+`INPUTOBJECT <IUsersActionsIdentity>`: Identity Parameter
   - `[AccessReviewInstanceId <String>]`: The unique identifier of accessReviewInstance
   - `[AccessReviewStageId <String>]`: The unique identifier of accessReviewStage
   - `[AppLogCollectionRequestId <String>]`: The unique identifier of appLogCollectionRequest